codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

 ### Examples

-Examples about using YAML for code signing and publishing can be found here:
+More detailed examples about using YAML for code signing and publishing can be found here:

 * <a href="https://blog.codemagic.io/distributing-module-yaml/" target="_blank" onclick="sendGtag('Link_in_docs_clicked','distributing-module-yaml')">Native Android project</a>
 * <a href="https://blog.codemagic.io/distributing-native-ios-sdk-with-flutter-module-using-codemagic/" target="_blank" onclick="sendGtag('Link_in_docs_clicked','distributing-native-ios-sdk-with-flutter-module-using-codemagic/')">Native iOS project</a>